rwynne/GenerateSnomedRxClassFiles/README.md

 "# GenerateSnomedRxClassFiles"
-Program to produce the files necessary for SNOMED CT classes.
+Program to produce the files necessary for SNOMED CT classes utilized by RxClass.

 Prerequisite:
 The SNOMED CT OWL file produced by the <a href="https://github.com/IHTSDO/snomed-owl-toolkit" target="_new">snomed-owl-toolkit</a>.